Ho Chi Minh City University of Technology and Engineering: Infrastructure

-Ho Chi Minh University of Technology and Education has two campuses with total area of 21 ha and 128,128 m2 of construction area includes 98 practice workshops (16,980 m2) and 58 laboratories (10,362 m2), 175 classrooms with a total area of 27,902 m2, size of each varying from 42 to 187 m2.
+Ho Chi Minh University of Technology and Engineering has two campuses with total area of 21 ha and 128,128 m2 of construction area includes 98 practice workshops (16,980 m2) and 58 laboratories (10,362 m2), 175 classrooms with a total area of 27,902 m2, size of each varying from 42 to 187 m2.

 Computers: 1,100 for teaching, learning and research; 450 for management and administration.

 HCMUTE also has a football field (10,000 m2), three volleyball courts, a tennis court, a sporting event hall and two dormitories.

 Accreditation

-Ho Chi Minh University of Technology and Education is proud to be one of the first ten accredited universities in Vietnam, one of the first few universities applying ISO 9001 management system.
+Ho Chi Minh University of Technology and Engineering is proud to be one of the first ten accredited universities in Vietnam, one of the first few universities applying ISO 9001 management system.

 ASEAN University Network – Quality Assurance

 HCMUTE has ASEAN University Network – Quality Assurance (AUN-QA) Standard Accreditation for 18 programs: